 - Metallic Madness Zone

 While the final game has seven stages, data from the PC version's CD-ROM disc reveals that there was an eighth stage in development (between Palmtree Panic and Collision Chaos).
 Clues regarding what this stage could have been is hidden in the game (from the "Little Planet" artwork on loading screens featuring a cactus-filled desert region, to a clip in the credits video featuring dilapidated ruins).
-The 2011 remake, developed by Christian "Taxman" Whitehead, was originally going to include a bonus level based on the concept, but was redacted by Sega.
+The 2011 remake, developed by Christian "Taxman" Whitehead, was originally going to include a bonus level based on the concept (titled "Desert Dazzle") and a new final stage (titled "Final Frenzy", which was only accessible by collecting all seven Time Stones and allowed Sonic to travel through time without needing signposts), but both were redacted by Sega.

 Sonic CD was the first Sonic game to feature full CD-quality redbook audio, and two versions of the soundtrack exist: the original Japanese soundtrack (composed by Naofumi Hataya and Masafumi Ogata), and the American soundtrack (composed by Spencer Nilsen, David Young, and Mark Crew).